 6. Your Heart and Blood Pressure Begin to Heal

-One of the biggest health benefits comes quietly: your heart is getting stronger.
-Quitting reduces heart strain and lowers your resting heart rate and blood pressure.
-Within a month, your risk of heart attack already drops compared to when you smoked daily.
+Your heart is quietly growing stronger.
+Less strain means a lower resting heart rate and healthier blood pressure.
+Within a month, your cardiovascular risk already drops compared to when you were caught in the old pattern.

-This isn’t just a short-term improvement — it’s the foundation for years of heart health ahead.
+This isn’t just a short-term boost — it’s the foundation for long-term heart health.

 7. Your Brain Starts Rebalancing Dopamine

-Tip: Exercise, sunlight, and good sleep help this process happen faster.
-They give your brain natural dopamine boosts to replace what nicotine once did artificially.
+Tip: Exercise, sunlight, and solid sleep speed up this reset.
+They give your brain natural boosts that replace the old dependency loop.

 8. Anxiety and Cravings Begin to Fade

-Most people feel more anxious when they first quit, but by the one-month mark, the opposite happens.
-Cravings become less frequent, shorter, and easier to control.
-Your body no longer screams for nicotine — it just whispers every now and then.
+The first days often bring tension, but by the one-month mark, calm returns.
+Urges become shorter and easier to manage.
+Your body no longer shouts for the habit — it just whispers occasionally, and you can easily ignore it.

 9. Your Immune System Strengthens